lambdaclass/concrete/docs/PIPELINE_ARCHITECTURE.md

 3. Widen the fact set one axis at a time — capability, arithmetic policy, evidence class, resolved identity — each landing with the differential fuzzer as the safety net, exactly as the checked-arithmetic flip was staged.
+4. Insert `BackendIR` after `ValidatedSSA` when backend/audit facts need a structured boundary: `ValidatedSSA -> BackendIR -> ValidatedBackendIR -> EmitLLVM`.
+This is valuable even if LLVM remains the only emitter because it gives reports, translation validation, and source maps a structured backend contract instead of raw LLVM text.

 ## Relationship to Phase 14

-Phase 14 #13b ("one source of typing truth") is Principle 2 completed on the type axis: Check emits a typed AST that Elab consumes, deleting Elab's re-inference.
-Phase 6.5 introduces the certificate-IR *pattern* and the first certificate type; Phase 14 finishes the type axis and adds the *preservation proofs* (each pass provably preserves the committed meaning).
+Phase 14 #13b ("one source of typing truth") is Principle 2 completed on the type axis: Check emits a `TypedProgram` whose ledger commits type facts over an identified tree, and Elab consumes those facts, deleting Elab's re-inference.
+Phase 6.5 introduces the certificate/ledger pattern and the first certificate type; Phase 14 finishes the type axis and adds the preservation proofs (each pass provably preserves the committed meaning).
 6.5 makes the architecture stop inviting drift; 14 proves the passes honor it.

 ## Non-goals